 Fruits of the day, creatures of the night

 I am writing the day of the Wimbledon Ladies Final, dark clouds have come and gone without a drop being spilt.
 There was a time when gardeners looked forward to the tennis as it coincided with plenty of rain, just when the flowers and ‘veg’ needed it most.
 Well it’s true by the first week of July we had nearly an inch and a half of rain.
-But as all of this fell on one day (5th) with over an inch of that in just 30 minutes, not even a thirsty succulent could soak much of the excess up.
+But as all of this fell on one day (the 5th) with over an inch of that in just thirty minutes, not even a thirsty succulent could soak much of the excess up.
 But then contrast this with June when a mere quarter inch fell in the whole month.
-Temperatures over the past two months have been creeping above the average, peaking at a smidgen below 33 °C just 3 days before the downpour.
+Temperatures over the past two months have been creeping above the average, peaking at a smidgen below 33°C just three days before the downpour.
 The Met Office are being very cagey about the longer term weather outlook for Summer.
 For the south-east they are predicting above average temperatures but less rain that usual.
 Then the health-warning follows:- “It is important to recognise that particularly during summer, the distribution of rainfall can be quite variable, with some locations experiencing heavy rainfall whilst others remain dry.”
 Then again even at a local level this is also borne out.
 Comparisons by weather-watchers of rainfall at both ends of the parish suggest slightly more rain falls month to month in St Leonards than in Hawridge.
 Not enough to cause a mass migration though.
-A reminder that current weather information is available at www.cholesbury.com

 Fruits (which include nuts) add much colour to the countryside during the days of late Summer.
 Their attraction to animals and birds is vital for the distribution and their abundance or scarcity for these next two months determine how successful animals will be surviving the next winter and beyond.
 Invertebrates, particularly wasps, beetles and second generation hibernating butterflies; birds of all types and mammals large (foxes) as well as small (field mice) which all rely in part at least on a fruit diet.
 If you note what fruit is around during late August and September in these parts it becomes clear how important it is for local wildlife.
 A list of those you might encounter on a walk around here is almost endless: with soft and fleshy fruits such as: blackberry, black bryony; blackthorn; bittersweet; crab apple; dog rose, dogwood; elder; hawthorn; honeysuckle; rowan; and spindle; and nut fruits such as: acorn; beech; hazel; hornbeam; sweet and horse chestnut to name but a few.
 Why not see how many you can spot yourself next time your walk takes you along a mature woodland path or hedgerow?
 By the way folklore suggests you should not consume blackberries after Michaelmas (29th September) because the devil then spits on them.
 Leaving the mushier ones for the insects might be a wise move!